What is Babesia infection?

 How is babesiosis treated?

 The FDA approved treatment for babesiosis is imidocarb diproprionate.
 A combination therapy of quinine, azithromycin, atovaquone, and/or clindamycin is being researched and may become more common to treat dogs with in the US or Canada in the future.

 Clindamycin, the treatment of choice for Babesia microti, the main Babesia species that infects humans, can also be used against Babesia in dogs.
 Clindamycin is a readily available antibiotic and is an excellent starting point for treatment in many dogs.
 Your veterinarian will discuss any alternative and adjunctive treatments with you.

 What is the prognosis for a dog diagnosed with babesiosis?

 The prognosis for a dog diagnosed with babesiosis is guarded depending on what body systems are affected at the time of diagnosis.
 Owners should be aware that dogs that have survived babesiosis often remain sub-clinically infected.
 These dogs may suffer a relapse of disease in the future or may serve as a source for the further spread of disease in a given area.
 Dogs that have recovered from babesiosis should never be used as donors for blood transfusions because the recipients may develop the disease.

 "The prognosis for a dog diagnosed with babesiosis is guarded.
 Owners should be aware that dogs that have survived babesiosis often remain sub-clinically infected."

 Currently, an effective vaccine is not commercially available to protect dogs against babesiosis.

 Yes, humans can develop babesiosis.
-The most common species infecting humans is Babesia microti.
+The most common species infecting humans is Babesia microti which is transmitted by the deer or black-legged tick.
 New species of Babesia have also been identified in humans in California, Washington, and Missouri.